telerik/kendo-ui-core/docs/controls/navigation/menu/overview.md

 | (`Shift`+) `Tab`              | Blurs the Menu and moves the focus to the next (previous) focusable page element  |

 ## See Also

-Other articles and how-to examples on Kendo UI Menu:

 * [Context Menu]({% slug overview_kendoui_contextmenu_widget %})
 * [How to Create Split Button]({% slug howto_createa_split_button_menu %})